5B4AON/aprsrover/README.md

     - Asynchronous: `turn_async()` (supports optional acceleration smoothing and interruption)
     - Specify either duration (in seconds) or angle (in degrees) for the turn
     - Automatically computes correct speed for each track based on radius and direction
+    - Supports acceleration smoothing for turns as well
 - Utility functions to convert speed values to PWM signals
 - Input validation for speed, duration, acceleration, interval, radius, and direction parameters
 - Designed for use with Adafruit PCA9685 PWM driver or a custom/mock PWM controller for testing